BeamMP/Docs/docs/en/game/multiplayer-settings.md

     If enabled, the mod security popup will not be shown when trying to connect to a server with mods

-    If disabled, the mod security popup will be shown when trying to connect to a server with mods the first time
+    If disabled, the mod security popup will be shown whenever you connect to a server with mods

 ??? setting "Enable player vehicle update/edit queuing"